-Welcome to my website.
-I am a textile designer experimenting with aesthetics and tactility in order to create new identities and to tell stories.
-Here are some of my work!
+Hi there.
+I am a textile designer experimenting with aesthetics and tactility in order to tell stories and create new identities.
+Featured here are some of my work!

 525, Nike employe Pop-up store